Stephen King’s ‘It’ Trailer Has Finally Dropped: Watch The New Footage

 Even once the movie itself comes out on September 8, audiences will only get to see the first half of the epic tale Stephen King filled over 1,100 pages with.
 The story is actually being made into two movies, the first of which will cover the Losers’ Club member’s experiences as children and the second of which will focus on their exploits fighting Pennywise as adults.

 We’re getting ahead of ourselves, though.
-Before focusing on the second film, fans should just sit back and enjoy the beautifully constructed hype train for part one.
+Before focusing on part two of the Stephen King saga, fans should just sit back and enjoy the beautifully constructed hype train for part one.
 And now that the first trailer has been released, who knows what may lie in store?
 At least one more trailer, undoubtedly, but what else?

 Any idea what we will see concerning this Stephen King adaptation between now and its release?
 Leave your thoughts in the comments section below.